DanielLiszka/Cython-Optimized-Jesse/README.md

 This is a maintained modified version of the Jesse backtesting framework.
 Created with the intention of maximizing backtesting speed and introducing support for stock and forex backtesting/optimization.
-Currently, it is still **under development**.

-## Planned New Features

-* Forex backtesting/optimization

 ## New Features

 * Stock backtesting/optimization
+* Forex backtesting/optimization
 * Optional indicator precalculation w/o candle preloading
 * Monte Carlo Simulation
 * Significantly improved backtest simulation speed